Recovered for Our Clients.

 Many wrongful death cases settle within six months to two years, depending on the complexity of the case and whether a trial is necessary.

 Yes.
-In addition to workers’ compensation benefits, a wrongful death lawsuit may be filed against negligent third parties such as equipment manufacturers or contractors.
+In addition to workers’ compensation benefits, an Orlando wrongful death lawsuit may be filed against negligent third parties such as equipment manufacturers or contractors.

 Insurance companies often try to minimize payouts.
 It can be crucial to have a lawyer review any offer before accepting it to ensure you receive fair compensation.